Helen McNicoll: Education and career

 McNicoll was raised in Montreal, where she began her formal art training at the Art Association of Montreal under the direction of William Brymner.
 In 1899 she received a scholarship from the Association for her drawing of plaster casts.

-From 1902 to 1904 McNicoll moved to London to study at the Slade School of Fine Art with Philip Wilson Steer; she may have met her lifelong friend Dorothea Sharp at this time.
+From 1902 to 1904, McNicoll moved to London to study at the Slade School of Fine Art with Philip Wilson Steer; she may have met her lifelong friend Dorothea Sharp at this time.
 At the school, students were encouraged to paint with a naturalistic approach using en plein air.
-In 1905 she continued her studies at St. Ives, Cornwall, under marine painter Julius Olsson and his associate Algernon Talmage.
+In 1905, she continued her studies at St. Ives, Cornwall, under marine painter Julius Olsson and his associate Algernon Talmage.
 McNicoll then moved to England to study at St. Ives in Cornwall.
 In 1905, she attended Julius Olsson's School of Landscape and Marine Painting studying with Algernon Talmage.

 McNicoll then began her formal art education at the Art Association of Montreal (AAM) in 1906, a school with a progressive approach to teaching art by allowing female students to study the nude figure.
 She began to study under William Brymner, one of the first Canadian artists to study in Paris between 1878 and 1880.
 As a director of the AAM school, Brymner also encouraged French art trends such as sketching in plein air, naturalism, and impressionism.
 He also encouraged women artists to pursue professional careers and would have encouraged her.

 In time, her art showed a mastery of the Impressionist style, seen in her ability to render light – even in the shadows – her simple compositions, and the poetry of her subject matter.
 She made her debut exhibiting six paintings at annual exhibition at the AAM; she also exhibited with the Royal Canadian Academy of Arts and the Ontario Society of Artists from 1906 to 1914.
 She was awarded the Women's Art Society Prize for the best oil painting for Under the Shadow of the Tent at the AAM in 1914.

 McNicoll maintained a studio in London while she traveled around Europe from 1908 up until her death.

 World War I

 McNicoll and Dorothea Sharp were working in France when the first World War broke out.
-McNicoll had written to her father saying that they "would rather be here than anywhere"; however, due to McNicoll's ties to the Canadian Pacific Railway through her father, she was sent home.
+McNicoll had written to her father saying that they "would rather be here than anywhere", but due to McNicoll's ties to the Canadian Pacific Railway through her father, she was sent home.